Can a New Driveway Add Value to a House? A Guide to Different Driveway Types

 So, Does a New Driveway Add Value to a House?

-Lastly, let’s try to answer the question as to whether a new driveway will add value to your house or not.
+Lastly, let’s try to answer the question of whether a new driveway will add value to your house or not.
 Adding value to your house may not be your main reason for getting a new driveway of course.
 But it’s good to know that your new driveway may add some value to your property.

 It's quite difficult to assess whether a new driveway adds value to a house.
 It depends on a number of factors, including whether there was a driveway before, whether there is on-road parking nearby, the type of driveway and the type of house.
 An expensive driveway might not add much value to a cheaper house.
 A low-cost driveway might even detract from the value of an expensive house.